ryansteed/heuristic-moral-machine/outline.md

   + The requirements for being an SME labeler exclude certain groups from being able to provide input: The profile of the best performing user by F1 score was a MS or Ph.D. degree in any field, strong Python coding skills, and intermediate to advanced experience with machine learning (Snorkel).
 How to make this accessible to lower-educated, non Python coders?
 - Mirror weak supervision trade-offs section of Snorkel paper
 - Future work
+  + Actually collect from experts (both ground-truth and heuristics, compare) and test in a real-world scenario
   + Suggest intelligent active learning approach during labeling process (an interface that shows datapoints not covered, or datapoints with high conflict)
   + Human-in-the-loop system, at least for training
   + MOST IMPORTANT: INCLUDE ETHICAL AND "TECHNICAL" HEURISTICS IN SAME LABEL MODEL